gvwilson/sdxpy/src/intro/index.md

 ## What People Are Saying {: #intro-praise}

-Here's what people said about [%b Wilson2022b %]:
+Here's what people said about the JavaScript version of this book [%b Wilson2022b %]:

 -   [Jessica Kerr][kerr_jessica]:
     *Software Design by Example* is the book I'll recommend to every new dev…